 In phase two (the finish phase), the building was finished by a team which included Hartwick College students, alumni, staff, and volunteers.

 The finish phase team included Gerrit Gibbs ’05 and Peter Jackson Hussey ’05, former Architecture of the Sacred students now working as natural builders, returned to Pine Lake to work as lead builders for the finish phase of the project.

-	Dan Morse ’97, Coordinator of Sustainability Programs for the Institute, coordinated the College’s and Pine Lake’s efforts.
+Dan Morse ’97, coordinated the College’s and Pine Lake’s efforts.

 While green buildings are becoming common on college and university campuses, natural buildings are remain quite unusual.
 The Cob House – student housing designed and constructed by students – may well be the only be the only building of its kind in the United States.
 (If you’re aware of other such buildings, please let us know.)